Moto X Style: Release

 The Style was announced on July 28, 2015, at a press event in New York City, announced alongside its counterparts the Moto X Play and the Moto G (3rd generation).

-In the United States, the phone is not offered through any carrier subsidiaries and will be released unlocked, offering the consumer quicker software updates due to avoiding carrier input.
+In the United States, the phone was not offered through any carrier subsidiaries and would be released unlocked, offering the consumer quicker software updates, avoiding carrier input.
 In addition, the U.S. version supports GSM, CDMA2000, HSPA+, and 14 different LTE bands, enabling it to be used on any of the country's four major carriers (AT&T, Sprint, T-Mobile, Verizon).

-In December, a limited edition of the Moto X Pure Edition was launched in the United States which features three different designs to symbolize "the spirit" of Moto Maker which are designed by Jonathan Adler as an partnership with Motorola.
+In December, a limited edition of the Moto X Pure Edition was launched in the United States which featured three different designs to symbolize "the spirit" of Moto Maker, designed by Jonathan Adler in partnership with Motorola.

+The Moto X Style was not sold in Canada, as that market received only the Moto X Play.

 Specifications

 Hardware

 Similar to its predecessors, the phone's design features a curved rear casing and body frame made of aluminum.
-The rear casing and metal trim color of the phone can be customized by the customers before purchasing the phone by using the Motorola's Moto Maker which offers rear casing made of materials such as Horween leather, wood and silicone and number of colors for the metal trim.
+The rear casing and metal trim color of the phone can be customized by the customers before purchasing the phone by using Motorola's Moto Maker which offers rear casing made of materials such as Horween leather, wood and silicone and a number of colors for the metal trim.

 The phone weighs 179 g with the dimensions of 153.9 mm height, 76.2 mm width and 11.1 mm depth.
-The display of the device is 5.7 in IPS TFT LCD protected with Corning Gorilla Glass 3 with the resolution of 2560 x 1440 pixels and pixel density of 520 ppi.
+The display of the device is 5.7 in IPS TFT LCD protected with Corning Gorilla Glass 3 with the resolution of 2560 × 1440 pixels and pixel density of 520 ppi.

 The device features a 64-bit Hexa-core Snapdragon 808 system-on-chip with a clock speed of 1.8 GHz and 3 GB of RAM.
 The internal storage configurations are available in 16 GB, 32 GB and 64 GB, with all variants featuring storage expansion via microSD card up to 128 GB.

-The Moto X Style is equipped with a 21 megapixel rear facing camera utilizing phase detection autofocus along with ƒ/2.0 aperture and dual-LED tone flash.
+The Moto X Style is equipped with a 21-megapixel rear-facing camera utilizing phase detection autofocus along with ƒ/2.0 aperture and dual-LED tone flash.
 The camera is capable of recording video at 4K up to 30 fps.
-The front facing camera is 5 megapixel with aperture of ƒ/2.0 and LED flash.
+The front-facing camera is 5-megapixel with aperture of ƒ/2.0 and LED flash.